30 Top Reasons To Be Living In Arizona

 As a Top Tucson Realtor team, we live in Tucson AZ and love it!
 We think Tucson is the only place to live in Arizona.
 But we help people find a home everywhere in southern Arizona, Phoenix and other cities.

-The Pros and Cons Of Living In Arizona or anywhere else come from each person’s perspective.
+The Pros and Cons of Living In Arizona or anywhere else come from each person’s perspective.
 We love Tucson and enjoy living here.
 So, we have a bias.
 With that said, here are our pros and cons of living in Arizona – Tucson AZ that is!
 Tucson AZ is the best city in Arizona!
+But there are other places.

 1. Mountains.
 If you feel you are home anytime you see mountains, you’ll be completely captivated in by Tucson.
 Five mountain ranges surround Tucson.